oliverdaff/hprobe/README.md

 ### Headers
 `-u --user-agent` set the user agent for the request.

+### DNS
+The DNS resolution uses the system configuration.
+Compiling with the feature flag `--async-dns` will enable the `-a, --async-dns` flag which will enable asynchronous DNS resolution.

 ## Tests
 The tests can be invoked with `cargo test`.